-selects all jobs with this data file.
-If the volume and subvolume filenames are omitted, the default volume and subvolume are used.
+selects all jobs with this data filename.
+If the volume and subvolume filename specifications are omitted, the default volume and subvolume are used.
 The filename must be specified and has no default.

-'''
+See Appendix H, Migration Considerations for Pre-D41 Spooler Versions for examples.

-DATE { FROM time [ THRU time ] | THRU time }
+DATE { FROM time [THRU time] | THRU time }

-'''